 There may be some localised impacts on traffic associated with the construction phase of the development.
 These will be temporary and limited in duration.

-Once operational, the proposed development may create minor additional traffic and parking demand in the immediate area.
-There is sufficient car parking included in the proposed development to accommodate this demand.
+Once operational, the proposed development may create additional traffic and parking demand in the immediate area.
+There is sufficient car parking in the town to manage this demand.

 4.9.2 Utilities